 Why you don’t need a non executive director or NED

 Partly because I spent a lot of my life in Scotland where NED means “non-educated delinquent” so I don’t feel qualified for this role.
-And mostly because those young ambitious businesses don’t need a NED of either variety.
+And mostly because those ambitious businesses don’t need a NED of either variety.

-What non executive directors are good for
+What non-executive directors are good for

-You might need a non executive director if you’re going for a substantial angel or venture capital funding round, and your board is made up of young techies who haven’t run a company before.
+You might need a non-executive director if you’re going for a substantial angel or venture capital funding round, and your board is made up of young techies who haven’t run a company before.

-The idea is that you bring in a “grey hair”, that is, someone a bit older who has been around the block a few times, probably built up a company and is now working part time, probably for the fun of it rather than for the money.
-They’re supposed to impress potential investors, and bring lots of business expertise to help you build your company.
-A wise owl to help you bring in investment and build the company.
+The idea is that you bring in a “grey hair”, that is, someone a bit older who has been around the block a few times, probably built up and sold a few companies and is now working part-time, probably for the fun of it rather than for the money.
+They’re supposed to impress potential investors and bring lots of business expertise to help you build your company.

 That’s the conventional wisdom anyway, but as with most “common sense” ideas about business, reality is a bit more complex.